qiwi/FeatureToggle/README.md

 ```
 ## Assets DataSource

-`AssetsDataSource` loads feature flags from Json file in `assets` folder.
+`AssetsDataSource` loads feature flags from a JSON file from `assets` folder.
 It is used to include default feature flag values into apk or app bundle.
-Default `AssetsDataSource` priority is `1`.
+Default `AssetsDataSource` priority value is `1`.

 ## Cache

-Feature flags that loaded from remote data sources will be cached and used on next fetch.
-You can set priority of cached feature flags in `FeatureManager.Builder`:
+Feature flags when loaded from remote data sources are cached and used on the next fetch.
+You can also set a priority of cached feature flags in a `FeatureManager.Builder`:
 ```kotlin
 FeatureManager.Builder(context)
     ...
     .cachedFlagsPriority(2)
 ```
-Default cached flags priority is `2`.
+Default cached flags priority value is `2`.

 ## Remote Config DataSource

 `FeatureToggle` supports [Firebase Remote Config](https://firebase.google.com/docs/remote-config)
 and [AppGallery Connect Remote Configuration](https://developer.huawei.com/consumer/en/agconnect/remote-configuration/).

-For each feature flag add remote config value with its feature flag key.
-Remote config value must be stored as Json string.
+Add a remote config value with its feature flag key for every feature.
+Remote config value must be stored as a Json string.
 Sample:

 ```json
 {